Jetstar Boeing 787 Business Class Overview

 Jetstar Boeing 787-8 Business Class seats.
 Photo: Jetstar.

 There’s a seat-back in-flight entertainment TV screen at every seat with complimentary access to movies and noise-cancelling headphones provided to Business Class passengers.
-There is no wifi available.
+There is no Wi-Fi available on these planes.

 Jetstar Business Class service